Sunday, August 27, 2017

 Bulldog - #86, 9.25 out of 12

 Been a while since I completed a review.
 In fact, almost three months.
 There is a reason for the delay.
-I was hospitalized with deep vein thrombosis, pulmonary embolisms and anemia.
-Well over a month since I left the hospital, I still battle the issues with very slow progress.
+I was hospitalized with deep vein thrombosis, pulmonary embolism, and anemia.
+Well, over a month since I left the hospital, I still battle the issues with plodding progress.

-Before the hospitalization, I started to set up a Microsoft Word file long in advance of the test.
+Before the hospitalization, I started to set up a Microsoft Word file long before the test.
 I get links to the brew in the file and type basic information for each brew.
-This makes my review as the focus as opposed to all the extraneous information I like to add first.
-This brew was rated 10 of 10 by many and high by all.
-So, I guess that builds some anticipation?
+This makes my review the focus, as opposed to all the extraneous information I like to add first.
+This brew was rated 10 out of 10 by many and high by all.
+So, that builds some anticipation?

-The slogan is “Unleash the Taste” which is a bold statement.
+The slogan is "Unleash the Taste," a bold statement.
 They also use real bulldogs on the label, appropriately named Barley (male) and Hops (female).
 The dogs live in Fresno, California.
-There is some decent history on the website.
+The website has some decent history.

 Ingredients: